RoboCop (character): RoboCop 3

 On the verge of bankruptcy, OCP creates an armed force called the Urban Rehabilitators ("Rehabs" for short), under the command of Paul McDaggett.
 Its public purpose is to combat rising crime in Old Detroit, augmenting the ranks of the Detroit Police in apprehending violent criminals.
-In reality, it has been set up to forcibly relocate the residents of Cadillac Heights, killing some of them (including the parents of Nikko, a Japanese-American computer whiz kid) in the process.
+In reality, it has been set up to forcibly relocate the residents of Cadillac Heights, killing some of them (including the parents of Nikko, a Japanese American computer whiz kid) in the process.
 The Rehabs gradually supersede the police, and violent crime begins to spiral out of control.
 The Delta City dream of former OCP CEO, "The Old Man", lives on with the help of the Japanese zaibatsu, the Kanemitsu Corporation, which has bought a controlling stake in the organisation.
-Kanemitsu sees the potential in the citywide redevelopment, and moves forward with the plans to remove the current citizens.
+Kanemitsu sees the potential in the citywide redevelopment and moves forward with the plans to remove the current citizens.
 The company develops and uses its own ninja robots (called "Otomo") to help McDaggett and the OCP President overcome the resistance of the anti-OCP militia forces.

 When RoboCop and partner Anne Lewis try to defend civilians from the Rehabs one night, Lewis is mortally wounded by McDaggett and eventually dies.
 Unable to fight back because of the "Fourth Directive", RoboCop is saved by members of a resistance movement and eventually joins them.
 Due to severe damage sustained in the shoot-out RoboCop's systems efficiency plummets, and he asks the resistance to summon Dr. Lazarus, one of the scientists who created him.
 Upon arrival she begins to repair him, deleting the Fourth Directive in the process.
 During an earlier raid on an armory the resistance has picked up a jet-pack prototype, originally intended for RoboCop's use, which Lazarus modifies and upgrades.

 After recovering from his injuries RoboCop conducts a one-man campaign against the Rehabs.
 He finds McDaggett and attempts to subdue him, but McDaggett is able to escape.
-McDagget then obtains information from a disgruntled resistance member regarding the location of the resistance fighters base.
+McDagget then obtains information from a disgruntled resistance member regarding the location of the resistance fighter's base.
 The base is then attacked by the Rehabs and most of the resistance members are either killed or taken prisoner.
 Nikko escapes with the help of Lazarus before she is captured and taken to the OCP headquarters as a prisoner.